 “But dear heart, what if I lose you?” she cried, trembling.

 Ed pulled her close and whispered, “My duty’s here, Luv.
-Yours is to look after our baby… Promise me?”
+Yours is to look after our baby… No matter what.
+Promise me?”

 Mattie studied her husband’s eyes, her fear reflected in his.
 Eyes brimmed with tears, she nodded and opened the door.